-A.2.36 Library Test.EasyCheck
+A.2.27 Library Test.Prop

-EasyCheck is a library for automated, property-based testing of Curry programs.
+This module defines the interface of properties that can be checked with the CurryCheck tool, an automatic property-based test tool based on the EasyCheck library.
 The ideas behind EasyCheck are described in this paper.
-The CurryCheck tool automatically executes tests defined with this library.
+CurryCheck automatically tests properties defined with this library.
 CurryCheck supports the definition of unit tests (also for I/O operations) and property tests parameterized over some arguments.
 CurryCheck is described in more detail in this paper.

-Note that this module defines the interface of EasyCheck to define properties.
-The operations to actually execute the tests are contained in the accompanying library Test.EasyCheckExec.
+Basically, this module is a stub clone of the EasyCheck library which contains only the interface of the operations used to specify properties.
+Hence, this library does not import any other library.
+This supports the definition of properties in any other module (execept for the prelude).